Visual Feedback & Micro-interactions in JavaScript Form Validation

 input?.classList.toggle('is-invalid', !isValid);

-// Morph SVG icon based on state
+// Morph the decorative SVG icon to match state

-const path = icon.querySelector('path');
+const path = icon?.querySelector('path');

 path?.setAttribute('d', isValid